Skip to main content

 • Use NONSIM to remove assumptions on the node only, while keeping upstream assumptions.

-• Use UNION when you want to append disjoint slices and enforce same levels + no overlap.
+• Use UNION when you want to append disjoint slices and enforce the same levels with no overlap.

 • Use UNION to combine result sets from multiple nodes.

-• Use reshaping functions when the goal is to change granularity or dimensionality.
+• Use reshaping functions such as ROLLUP or EXPAND when you want to change granularity or dimensionality.

 • Use DISAGGREGATE only for legacy compatibility.

-• Use DISTRIBUTE for new models and ongoing development (Dimensionality & hierarchies).
+• Use DISTRIBUTE for new models and ongoing development.

 Pitfalls & troubleshooting